Jon Anderson

 Jon Anderson (born John Roy Anderson, 25 October 1944) (Note: Anderson dropped the "h" from his name around late 1970, prior to the release of The Yes Album (1971).) is an English singer, songwriter, and musician who co-founded the progressive rock band Yes with bassist Chris Squire in 1968 and rose to prominence as their lead vocalist.
 The band pioneered progressive rock in the 1970s, particularly with their critically-acclaimed albums The Yes Album, Fragile (both 1971) and Close to the Edge (1972) which display Anderson's role in crafting the group's sound as one of the main songwriters and lyricists.
-Known for his countertenor vocal style, Anderson was a member of Yes across three tenures until 2004.
+Known for his high tenor vocal style, Anderson was a member of Yes across three tenures: from 1968 to 1980, 1983 to 1988, and 1990 to 2008.

 Born and raised in Accrington in northern England, Anderson gave up manual labour in the early 1960s in favour of singing in The Warriors with his brother.
-He moved to London and after several unsuccessful singles as a solo artist, co-formed Yes with Squire.
+He moved to London and after several unsuccessful singles as a solo artist and co-formed Yes with Squire.
 Anderson left the band in 1980 due to growing internal friction and continued his solo career, which he had started in 1976 with his debut album, Olias of Sunhillow.
 He went on to collaborate with other musicians, including Greek keyboardist and composer Vangelis as Jon and Vangelis, Roine Stolt as Anderson/Stolt, Jean-Luc Ponty as the Anderson Ponty Band, and The Band Geeks as Jon Anderson and the Band Geeks, with whom he has toured repeatedly and released two albums in recent years.
 He has appeared on albums by King Crimson, Toto, Lawrence Gowan, Tangerine Dream, Iron Butterfly, Milton Nascimento, Battles, Mike Oldfield and Kitaro.
 Anderson was a member of the offshoot Yes groups Anderson Bruford Wakeman Howe and Yes Featuring Jon Anderson, Trevor Rabin, Rick Wakeman.

 In 2009, Anderson acquired American citizenship.
 In 2017, he was inducted into the Rock and Roll Hall of Fame as a member of Yes.
+In 2026, Loudwire ranked him as the greatest progressive rock singer of all time.